Mr-SGXXX/pyerm/README.md

 # pyerm (Python Experiment Record Manager)
-This project is an experiment record manager for python based on SQLite DMS, which can help you efficiently save your experiment settings and results for latter analysis.
+This project is an experiment record manager for python based on SQLite DMS, which can help you efficiently save your experiment settings and results for later analysis.

 *In the current version, all operations will be performed locally.*